MatinEbrahimkhani/PerSpaCor_components/README.md

 2. Usage:
    - Import the labeler and text preprocessor components into your Python project.
    - Call the appropriate functions to correct spaces and half-spaces in your Persian text.
+   - use the corrector.py to correct your documents.

 ## Contributing